The Eurasier is a medium-size Spitz dog that is currently more popular in their native Germany than they are in the U.S.

 Their body is compact and well-muscled, with a straight back and legs and shoulders that slope slightly.

-Tails are lush, set high, and taper to the tip.
+Tails are curled, set high, and taper to the tip.

 Eurasiers boast a stunning double coat.
 It consists of a harsh medium-length top coat and a much thicker, softer undercoat.

 Plus, they come in a rainbow of colors.
 They can be any shade of red, wolf-grey, fawn, black, or black and tan.

 The Eurasier was bred specifically for temperament.
 So, it’s not surprising that they exhibit excellent qualities.

 These dogs are known to be calm and mellow.
 But also alert and intelligent, playful and sweet-natured.

 So, they’ll be devoted to their family.
 But usually they won’t warm up to other people quickly.
 Plus, they may even be averse to being petted by someone they don’t know.